Code-Institute-Submissions/DiscoverChina-MS2/README.md

 * "I want my users to be able to get in contact, by submitting a contact form".
 * "I want my users to be able to see our recommended locations in China".
 * "I want my users to be able to click on markers at tourist destinations, in our recommended locations maps".
-* "I want my users to be easily linked to more resources about the recommended tourist destinations.
+* "I want my users to be easily linked to more resources about the recommended tourist destinations".
 * "I want my users to learn of different tourist destinations in the recommended locations".

 ### User Stories
-* "I want to see idea's of where I should visit China". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshotOfUserStory1.png)
+* "I want to see idea's of where I should visit China". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story1.png)
-* "I want to see some recommended locations in China". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshotOfUserStory2.png)
+* "I want to see some recommended locations in China". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story2.png)
-* "I want to learn about tourist destinations in China if I decide to visit". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshotOfUserStory3.png)
+* "I want to learn about tourist destinations in China if I decide to visit". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story3.png)
-* "I do all my online searches on my mobile". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshotOfUserStory4.png)
+* "I do all my online searches on my mobile". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story4.png)
-* "I want to see the tourist locations on a map". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshotOfUserStory5.png)
+* "I want to see the tourist locations on a map". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story5.png)
-* "I want to know simple facts about China". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshotOfUserStory6.png)
+* "I want to know simple facts about China". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story6.png)
-* "I want to be able to get in touch, using a contact form if I have more questions". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshotOfUserStory7.png)
+* "I want to be able to get in touch, using a contact form if I have more questions". **Screenshot of finished project that aligns with user story** [Screenshot](assets/images/screenshot-of-user-story7.png)

 ### Surface